lightspeedwp/lsx-blocks-old/readme.md

 * Activate the plugin.
 * That's it, you can now make use of the LSX Blocks when building a new post or page!

+### Merge Tags for the Navigation Blocks

+* CSS Classname `hide-logged-in` - Will stop the block HTML from rendering while the user is logged in.
+* CSS Classname `hide-logged-out` - Will stop the block HTML from rendering while the user is logged out.
+* Navigation Link URL `#logoutlink` - Will be replaced with a secure log out link.
+It will default to a WooCommerce logout link if the plugin is enabled.

 ## LSX Blocks Documentation

 Looking for more information on setting up your individual blocks?
 Check out our [LSX Blocks Documentation](https://lsx.lsdev.biz/documentation/blocks/) for a full breakdown on using the blocks.